earthly/website/blog/_posts/2021-05-21-thought-leaders.md

 >
 > **Micro-Services Person:** I would recommend seperating the read side from write side.
 I think you should put them in serparte services so that they can be scaled independently.
 That was our number one secret to scaling when I was at warble: the finer grain the services, the easier they are to scale.

-You get the idea.
-Adapt to all the feedback and I will avoid the pitfalls of the recent past but also the scope of the project will drastically grow and the project will likely never get completed.
+I think you get the idea.
+If we adapt to all the feedback and we will avoid the pitfalls of the recent past but also the scope of the project will drastically grow and the project will likely never get completed.
 Its like a [second-system effect](https://en.wikipedia.org/wiki/Second-system_effect) but brought forward in time.

 ## The Solution
 Thankfully, not all the advice I received was bad.
 One person in particular asked very pointed questions about the problems be solved and identified some potential blindspots in our plan.
 They also offered some great advice for dealing with others concerns that, after consideration, didn't seem relevant: Create a product roadmap and put those items at least a year off into the future "and if they don't seem relevant then you can just adjust the roadmap again."